gingemarsson/HomeControl/README.md

 Home Control.
 ============
 Home Control is a simple website to control my home.
+All code is written in javascipt and run in node.js.

 This project uses these applications:
  * Node.js